alem-platform/sprint-js/story01/equalizer-ultimate-showdown/README.md

 ### Your Objective:

 Create a function called `equalizer`.
-This function will receive two arguments, compare them using strict equality (===), and return the verdict.
+This function will receive two arguments, compare them using strict equality, and return the verdict.

 ### Function Details: